CaliburVolt/Commune/README.md

 ## 🐛 Known Issues

 - File upload functionality is prepared but not fully implemented
-- Voice/video calling features are not included
 - Message encryption is not implemented (planned for future release)
+- Group chat features are defined in schema but UI not fully implemented

 ## 🔮 Future Features

 - [ ] File and image sharing
-- [ ] Voice and video calls
 - [ ] Message encryption
 - [ ] Push notifications
 - [ ] Message reactions and replies
 - [ ] User presence indicators
 - [ ] Dark mode
 - [ ] Mobile app (React Native)
+- [ ] Screen sharing in calls
+- [ ] Group video calls

 ## 📞 Support